TheMindStudios/handbook/guides/building_http_client.md

 ## Introduction

-For building HTTP Client [httparty](https://github.com/lostisland/faraday).
+For building HTTP Client we are using [faraday](https://github.com/lostisland/faraday).

 ## Conventions